sUSD (SUSD) 101: A Look at Synthetix’s Popular Stablecoin

 sUSD is a stablecoin that operates on the Synthetix Network (SNX) blockchain.
 Like other popular stablecoins, this stablecoin is fiat-currency indexed due to its low volatility.
 Accordingly, the asset corresponds to the US dollar at a 1:1 rate, like many of its rivals.
 However, unlike other stablecoins, it requires the use of SNX tokens and is only used within the Synthetix ecosystem.
 In this article of Zatrun.com, we will take a closer look at how it works, and its role within the Synthetix ecosystem.

-What is sUSD (SUSD)?
+What is sUSD (SUSD) and How It Works?

 sUSD is a cryptocurrency that belongs to the Synthetix Network Token ecosystem.
 This cryptocurrency tracks the value of the US dollar at a 1:1 ratio, enabling investors to invest in fiat currency within the blockchain ecosystem.
 Since its price follows the US dollar, it offers investors a very low-risk option.
 The volatility of government-backed currencies such as the dollar is lower than that of cryptocurrencies.
 However, you cannot invest in this coin everywhere.
 Unlike other stablecoins, the asset only operates within its own blockchain.